Fin Whale

 The International Whaling Commission (IWC) is the body charged with regulating whaling and addressing the vast number of other threats to whales, dolphins and porpoises in our oceans such as shipping, climate change, and bycatch.
 WWF works to make the IWC more effective in reducing threats to whales.

 The U.S. and other IWC member countries have tried for years to persuade Iceland to end its commercial whaling activities—which includes hunting of the endangered fin whale—as it undermines the effectiveness of IWC’s commercial whaling ban.
 In 2011, after pressure from WWF and others, the U.S. government officially declared Iceland in defiance of the IWC ban.
 Although no sanctions were implemented, the President urged Iceland to cease its commercial whaling activities.
-Since that time, Iceland has not resumed its killing of fin whales.
+In 2013, Iceland resumed its fin whale hunt.

 Experts